gertvb/LPC55S69_DMA_ADC_Configtool/README.md

 # LPC55S69_DMA_ADC_Configtool
  Sample MCUXpresso project where ADC and DMA is set up with the Configtool

+2021/08/01 In the last month picked up that the ADC and DMA gets out of sync and that adc[0] does NOT allways go to buffer[0] but often ends up in buffer[n]

+I have tried about all combinations of changes in configtools to find my problem, but to no avail

+Beat so far is to clear the fifo buffer every 100 transfers

 MCUXpresso V11.2 project pulled into V11.3.
 I just got it to compile without errors, havent tested the 11.3 on the physical chip!!

 https://community.nxp.com/t5/LPC-Microcontrollers/Using-Configtools-to-set-up-ADC-and-DMA-from-scratch-Sample/m-p/1183779#M42890